paulosuzart/paulosuzart.github.io/_posts/2017-07-29-sangria-without-case-classes-pt2.md

 {% endhighlight %}

 Ok I know, looks like lots of code and etc etc. But to be fair when you start working with type classes and concepts you also find in Haskell and [Cats](http://typelevel.org/cats/), you have a thinking shift.
-It is like you start to see code in multiple dimentions instead of the usual *roll from the top to the bottom of the file and you are ok to write, read and luckily understand code*.
+It is like you start to see code in multiple dimensions instead of the usual linear *roll from the top to the bottom of the file and you are ok to write, read and luckily understand code*.

 The code above is commented, so no extra info to add.
 Now the most confusing part - *must confess* - of the code.
 The `defaultResolve` signature: